-The number of shares of our common stock that will be outstanding after this offering is based on 18,279,943 shares of our common stock (including shares of our convertible preferred stock on an as-converted basis) outstanding as of June 30, 2019, and excludes:

-- 1,049,976 shares of our common stock issuable upon the exercise of options to purchase shares of our common stock issued under our 2015 Stock Plan, as amended ("2015 Plan"), and outstanding as of June 30, 2019, with a weighted-average exercise price of \$6.11 per share; - 63,652 shares of our common stock issuable upon the exercise of stock options granted after June 30, 2019, with an exercise price of \$13.62 per share, and an additional 242,747 shares of our common stock issuable upon the exercise of stock options granted after June 30, 2019, with an exercise price equal to the public offering price set forth on the cover page of this prospectus; - 3,481,819 shares of our common stock reserved for future issuance under our 2019 Equity Incentive Plan ("2019 Plan") (including 617,194 shares of our common stock reserved for issuance as of July 15, 2019, under our 2015 Plan that will be added to our 2019 Plan reserve upon its effectiveness), which includes an annual evergreen increase and will become effective in connection with this offering; and - 240,336 shares of our common stock reserved for future issuance under our 2019 Employee Stock Purchase Plan ("ESPP"), which includes an annual evergreen increase and will become effective in connection with this offering.

-Unless otherwise indicated, the information in this prospectus reflects and assumes the following:
+The number of shares of our common stock that will be outstanding after this offering is based on 18,279,943 shares of our common stock (including shares of our convertible preferred stock on an as-converted basis) outstanding as of June 30, 2019, and excludes: 1,049,976 shares of our common stock issuable upon the exercise of options to purchase shares of our common stock issued under our 2015 Stock Plan, as amended ("2015 Plan"), and outstanding as of June 30, 2019, with a weighted-average exercise price of \$6.11 per share; 63,652 shares of our common stock issuable upon the exercise of stock options granted after June 30, 2019, with an exercise price of \$13.62 per share, and an additional 242,747 shares of our common stock issuable upon the exercise of stock options granted after June 30, 2019, with an exercise price equal to the public offering price set forth on the cover page of this prospectus; 3,481,819 shares of our common stock reserved for future issuance under our 2019 Equity Incentive Plan ("2019 Plan") (including 617,194 shares of our common stock reserved for issuance as of July 15, 2019, under our 2015 Plan that were added to our 2019 Plan reserve upon its effectiveness), which includes an annual evergreen increase and became effective as of the date of this prospectus; and 240,336 shares of our common stock reserved for future issuance under our 2019 Employee Stock Purchase Plan ("ESPP"), which includes an annual evergreen increase and became effective as of the date of this prospectus.
+Unless otherwise indicated, the information in this prospectus reflects and assumes the following: the one-for-six reverse stock split for our common stock and a proportional adjustment to the conversion ratio of our convertible preferred stock effected on July 19, 2019; no exercise of the outstanding options described above; no exercise of the underwriters' option to purchase up to an additional 450,000 shares of our common stock to cover overallotments; and

-- an initial public offering price of \$13.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus; - the one-for-six reverse stock split for our common stock and a proportional adjustment to the conversion ratio of our convertible preferred stock effected on July 19, 2019; - no exercise of the outstanding options described above; - no exercise of the underwriters' option to purchase up to an additional 450,000 shares of our common stock to cover overallotments; and - the filing and effectiveness of our amended and restated certificate of incorporation in Delaware and the adoption of our amended and restated bylaws, each of which will occur upon the closing of this offering.
+• the filing and effectiveness of our amended and restated certificate of incorporation in Delaware and the adoption of our amended and restated bylaws, each of which will occur upon the closing of this offering.

-Certain existing stockholders have indicated an interest in purchasing up to approximately \$30.0 million of shares of our common stock in this offering at the initial public offering price.
-However, because these indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, less or no shares in this offering to any or all of these stockholders, or any or all of these stockholders may determine to purchase more, less or no shares in this offering.
+Certain directors, executive officers and holders of 5% or more of our capital stock, together with their respective affiliates, have agreed to purchase an aggregate of approximately \$15.7 million of shares of our common stock in this offering at the initial public offering price.
 The underwriters will receive the same underwriting discount on any shares purchased by these stockholders as they will on any other shares sold to the public in this offering.
 Substantial purchases of common stock by existing stockholders could reduce the liquidity of the trading market for our common stock and increase price volatility.
-Based on the beneficial ownership of our capital stock as of September 15, 2019, our executive officers and directors, together with holders of 5% or more of our capital stock before this offering and their respective affiliates, will beneficially own approximately 65.4% of our common stock immediately after the closing of this offering without giving effect to any additional purchases by these holders in the offering and assuming no exercise of the underwriters option to purchase additional shares.
-Of this \$30.0 million in indications of interest, approximately \$17.7 million was received from our executive officers, directors and holders of 5% or more of our capital stock before this offering, and their respective affiliates, whose beneficial ownership immediately after the closing of this offering would increase to 71.8% if these holders purchase the full amount for which they have expressed non-binding indications of interest, based on an assumed initial public offering price of \$13.00 per share.
+Based on the beneficial ownership of our capital stock as of September 15, 2019, our executive officers and directors, together with holders of 5% or more of our capital stock before this offering and their respective affiliates, will beneficially own approximately 71.5% of our common stock immediately after the closing of this offering after giving effect to purchases by these holders in the offering and assuming no exercise of the underwriters option to purchase additional shares.